Umuzi-org/ACN-syllabus/content/projects/tdd/string-calculator-part-1/_index.md

 ```
 add("-1,-2,3,4")
 // should throw the following:
-    'ERROR: negatives not allowed -1,-2'
+    'negatives not allowed -1,-2'
 ```

+**Python:** Raise an appropriate exception type.
+Using the base Exception isn't good practice.
+Here are [errors](https://www.tutorialsteacher.com/python/error-types-in-python) that can be raised.

 #### 6. Modify the add function so that it can support delimiters of any length